SHARE

 The original Diptyque boutique is located at 34 Boulevard Saint-Germain-des-Prés.
 It truly is a beautiful display of candles and perfumes.
 The staff is friendly, warm, and happy to help you shop for the perfect scent.

 Sézane has multiple locations in Paris.
-A small boutique on Rue du Bac offers women’s and a little men’s fashion.
+A small boutique on Rue du Bac offers women’s and a small selection of men’s fashion.
 The store staff can help locate additional sizes at other Paris locations, including Le Bon Marché just down the street.

 best trench coats for Paris